SFETNI/Extended-KKS-Phase-Field-model/README.md

 - Energy residuals.
 These information are captured at regular intervals throughout the simulation process, enabling a thorough analysis of both the physical properties and the computational performance.

-Note: The maps allow also the continuation/restart/bakcup of the simulation.
+Note: The maps allow also the continuation/restart/bakcup of the simulation (checkpointing).